PayString/paystring/README.md

 _This project is not associated with PayID operated by NPP Australia Ltd. People in Australia are prohibited from using this project.
 See below for more details._

 This is the reference implementation server for [PayString](https://docs.paystring.org/getting-started), serving the [PayString API](https://api.paystring.org/?version=latest).
-It uses TypeScript, a Node.js HTTP server, and a Postgres database.
+It uses TypeScript, a Node.js HTTP server, and a PostgreSQL database.

 By default, the server hosts the Public API, which conforms to the PayString Protocol, on port 8080.
 The server also hosts a second RESTful API on port 8081 for CRUD (Create/Read/Update/Delete) operations to manage PayStrings and associated addresses.

 To experiment with PayString, you can start a local server by running `npm run devEnvUp`, which uses our local [`docker-compose.yml`](./docker-compose.yml) file, which implicitly starts both a database and a PayString server inside Docker containers.
-To work on the PayString server source code itself, you can start a Postgres database to develop against by running `npm run devDbUp`, which starts a database in a Docker container, and a local PayString server.
+To work on the PayString server source code itself, you can start a PostgreSQL database to develop against by running `npm run devDbUp`, which starts a database in a Docker container, and a local PayString server.

 To clean up the associated Docker containers after you create a local server or database container, run `npm run devDown`.